Skip to contents

 This function estimates the average correlation between repeated measures by matching the reported F-statistic, under one of three assumed correlation structures:

-• "cs" (Compound Symmetry): Assumes all timepoints are equally correlated.
+• "cs" (Compound Symmetry): The Default.
+Assumes all timepoints are equally correlated.
 Common in standard RM-ANOVA settings.

-• "ar1" (First-Order Autoregressive): Assumes correlations decay exponentially with time lag — higher correlation for closer timepoints.
+• "ar1" (First-Order Autoregressive): Assumes correlations decay exponentially with time lag.

-• "toeplitz" (Linearly Decreasing): Assumes correlation declines linearly with time lag, offering a middle ground between "cs" and "ar1".
+• "toeplitz" (Linearly Decreasing): Assumes correlation declines linearly with time lag - a middle ground between "cs" and "ar1".

 The function then generates a data frame of synthetic item-scale ratings using lfast, and adjusts them to match the estimated correlation structure using lcor.